Pharmacology & Toxicology Webinars

 January - June 2023

-Join Bruker experts for 1-hour every other week online for this essential training program designed for NMR Scientists.
+Join Bruker experts online for 1 hour every month in this essential training program designed for NMR Scientists.

 It’s Life, but Not As We Know It: How Predictive Human Organ Models Are Transforming and Reshaping the Efficiency of Drug Discovery